-Now that we’re all home, there’s no denying the kids their screen time.
-They’re bored and demand entertainment!
-And to be honest, there are times when this mama just needs a break.
-During moments like this there should be no guilt in handing your kid an iPad and calling it a good day!
-Of course, you should still set rules and expectations for screen time, but you should also prioritize your mental health—and that of your children— and allow for more screen time.
-For my kids, more screen time usually means spending time on YouTube.
-And not gonna lie.
-YouTube has been a huge lifesaver for me during these days of home quarantine.
+For my kids, screen time usually means spending time on YouTube.
 But that doesn’t mean that my kids are just watching anything and everything on YouTube.
-I’m being very strategic about using their YouTube screen time to enrich learning experiences now that the kids are learning at home.
-I’ve gone ahead and curated a great list of best YouTube channels for kids learning during home quarantine and today I want to share these with you.
-Hopefully these will keep your kids engaged in learning while helping maintain your sanity. #NoGuiltScreenTime #WereInThisTogether
+I’m being very strategic about using their YouTube screen time to enrich learning experiences.
+How?
+I’ve gone ahead and curated a great list of best YouTube channels for kids learning and today I want to share this list with you.
+Hopefully these educational YouTube channels listed below will keep your kids engaged in learning when they’re on their screens.

 Brightly Storytime – Full-length picture books read out loud by storyteller, Ms. Linda.
 Launched in partnership with Penguin Random House, Brightly features book recommendations for every age and stage, reading tips and insights, seasonal inspiration, author essays, contests, gift guides and more.
 Also visit the Reading Brightly website for educational resources, tons of actives and printable for kids of all ages.

 StoryTime at Awnie’s House – Awnie is passionate about children’s literature and loves reading books to kids.
 She makes stories come alive for little ones!
 You can use her videos as a supplement to your family reading time.
 Her fun read alouds can help you instill a love of learning and teach the joy that books can bring!
 We love listening to Awnie’s stories!